-There will be a total of 100 questions from the subjects mentioned above, and the time duration for the exam will be 3 hours 30 minutes.
+AIBE has a total of 100 questions from the subjects mentioned above, and the time duration for the exam is 3 hours 30 minutes.

 Out of the AIBE subjects mentioned above, WritingLaw has Bare Act PDFs for the following subjects.
 You cannot carry PDFs inside the exam hall but use them to study and prepare for AIBE now.
 You can buy these PDFs and many other PDFs at Rs 340.
 The Bare Act names are:

 WritingLaw Bare Act PDFs to Study for AIBE